-ONLINE COURSE
+ONLINE COURSES

-In an effort to personalize a student's education or resolve schedule conflicts, online courses are available for students.
+In an effort to personalize a student's education or resolve schedule conflicts, online courses through the Dynamo Virtual Academy are available for students.
 Online courses will be dealt with on an individual basis and will be approved by the principal.

-FORBES ROAD CAREER AND TECHNOLOGY CENTER PROGRAMS
+FORBES ROAD CAREER AND TECHNOLOGY CENTER PROGRAM